 We’ve developed the Greater Manchester Primary Care Careers platform to promote a sustainable and thriving primary care workforce across Greater Manchester.

-Greater Manchester Health and Social Care Partnership have published information about useful resources related to COVID-19 (Coronavirus) in primary care settings across Greater Manchester.
+NHS Greater Manchester Integrated Care have published information about useful resources related to COVID-19 (Coronavirus) in primary care settings across Greater Manchester.